Donna Sam: Lymphatic Drainage (Detoxification) Massage FAQ

 The lymph massage treatment that I do includes a face, head, and neck massage, arm, forearm, hand massage, abdominal massage, breast massage, as there are a lot of lymph nodes in that region (see separate blog about breast massage) (this is only done with your permission), leg/thigh massage and some foot reflexology in addition to the work on the lymph system.
 The 90 minute session also includes the back of the body, so a lovely back massage would also be included in the longer session along with lymphatic work on the back and the back of the legs, while the 60 minute session is only the front of the body.
 Everyone finds it very relaxing, although in certain parts of the body (e.g. abdomen, arms, legs) where you may have more toxins, it may feel more tender.
 I can usually feel this tenderness (and sometimes so can the client) and a “bumpiness” on the skin where there are more toxins.
 The pressure is gentle to medium in this style of massage, and oil is used unlike in the Vodder style which is more superficial and very light.

 As just noted, the lymph massage that I do is very different from what you may have experienced with an RMT.
-You will also receive a massage as part of your session using coconut oil & a non-toxic face lotion & an organic lavender foot lotion.
+You will also receive a massage (about 80% massage) as part of your session using coconut oil & a non-toxic face lotion & an organic lavender foot lotion.
 Your session is also enhanced by my knowledge (some basic) of reflexology, qi gong, energy healing, shiatsu, thai massage, TCM and energy meridiens.
 E.g., during the 10 min. of the reflexology portion of the lymph massage, I may notice an imbalance in your stomach, spleen, liver, gall bladder, kidneys, etc. Note that I am not a doctor and I do not diagnose.
 I might note that your stomach reflex, for e.g. is tender and ask what you notice.
 I might then ask if you have problems with undigested matter in your stools such as seeds, nuts as the stomach digests protein, gluten including nuts and seeds.
 I may then recommend you get betaine hydrochloride capsules from the health food store to help with stomach acid support.
 Or I might notice a tenderness in your spleen reflex and remind you that the spleen is the biggest lymph node of the body and fluid balance is one of its purposes.
 If you had not previously mentioned swollen legs/ankles or breasts (during PMS) or even swollen/bloated abdomen I might ask you further questions and say how I have observed that lymph drainage is very helpful for swollen breasts and abdomens.
 I might also mention that in TCM the spleen deals with stress, worry and overthinking.
 I ask these questions as stress creates a lot of toxins (mentioned many times in my website blog) and I encourage clients to deal with stress.
 I also may work on some of the energy meridiens, e.g. liver and spleen, etc.

 The name “lymphatic drainage” massage sounds scary.
 Will be there tubes attached to me?
 Is it like a colonic?